PCSwingle/Axon/docs/structure.md

 ### main.ax ###
 # We can import the function normally...
-from my_module.dir.test import add
+from myModule.dir.test import add

 # ...or use an alias:
-from my_module.dir.test import add as add_func
+from myModule.dir.test import add as add_func

 func main() {
     add(2, 2)